gardener-attic/component-spec/doc/proposal/01-introduction.md

 Starting with the *Component Descriptor* for a product version and following the component dependencies, you could collect all artefacts, belonging to this product version.

 Every *Component Descriptor* has a name and a version.
+See [here](02-component-descriptor.md#name-and-version) for more details.

 *Component Descriptors* are stored in *Component Repositories*.
 A *Component Repository* must provide a possibility to access every stored *Component Descriptor* only by its name and version.
 Another requirement to a *Component Repository* is, that uploading a *Component Descriptors* fails if it has a dependency to another *Component Descriptor* which is not contained in the *Component Repository*.
+See [here](03-component-repository.md#component-repository-specification) for more details.

 In a *Component Descriptor* dependencies to other *Component Descriptors* are expressed by their name and version.
 Also, the references to resources and sources in a *Component Descriptor* have (logical) names (and some extra information explained later) as their unique identifier.
+See [here](02-component-descriptor.md#component-references) for more details.

 The concept of referencing other *Component Descriptors* only by their name and version allows the transport of the *Component Descriptors* from one *Component Repository* to another without the need to change component